-We were delighted to receive a Victorian Government Biodiversity On-ground Action grant of $50,000 in late 2017 for a project which will focus on fungi in five Victorian Catchment Management areas over the next two years.
+We were delighted to receive a Victorian Government Biodiversity On-ground Action grant of $50,000 in late 2017 for a project over three years which will focus on fungi in five Victorian Catchment Management areas over the next two years.

+These are:

-These will help communities record their local fungi species – those that are recognisable and those that are thought to be rare or endangered.
+These will help communities record their local fungi species – those that are recognisable and those that are thought to be rare or threatened.

 Those data records will help clarify distribution, species abundance and pinpoint areas needing further research.
 Once the project is underway, we will encourage groups to share their knowledge with others in their community.

 For the latest update, see here.

 Hypocreopsis amplectens – Tea-tree Fingers is a rare fungus and the only fungus listed under the Victorian Flora & Fauna Guarantee Act 1988 and is considered “vulnerable”.
 It was discovered in 1992 at Nyora, Vic. during a survey of plants.

 Recent surveys suggest it has disappeared from one of the three known locations on the Mornington Peninsula and Gippsland, Victoria.
 We were funded by the Victorian State Government in 2016 to find out where it lives and to map the species so that an action plan can be developed for its survival and recovery.
 It may also warrant inclusion on national threat status lists in Australia and New Zealand.

 In July 2017 the largest known population of Tea-tree Fingers was discovered at Wanderslore sanctuary at Launching Place, Vic by the Field Naturalists Club of Victoria.
 As reported in the FNCV newsletter: